SayanGhoshBDA/Sentiment-Classifier-Empowered-With-LSTM-Autoencoder/README.md

 5. Next run the 'Evaluate.py' to check the performance of the model on test dataset: <br />
     ```python Evaluate.py```

 <ins>Note</ins>: Step 3 works in linux system.
-For windows system, please manually run each of the commands inside the 'apriori.sh' file.
+For windows system, please manually run each of the commands inside the 'Apriori.sh' file.